Guy Lux: Biography

-Lux was born Guy Maurice Lux on 21 June 1919 in Paris, France and has Alsatian ancestry.
+Lux was born Guy Maurice Lux on 21 June 1919 in Paris, France, and had Alsatian ancestry.
 He attended Lycée Arago for high school then École Estienne for university.
 He studied fine arts and applied arts and studied to be a lyricist.
 In 1939, he joined the war effort as an ambulance driver but was taken prisoner by enemy troops.
 He escaped and joined the French Resistance and later the Allied troops.
 After the war, he was awarded the Escapees' Medal and a Croix de Guerre.

 Due in part to the economic conditions in post-war France, Lux had difficulty finding buyers for his songs.
 In the 1940s, he ran a hardware store in Asnières-sur-Seine, where he would set up games for his customers to play, especially during the Tour de France.
 He did not start working in media until 1952.

 Television career

 Lux hosted his first game show, Contact, in 1960.
 This show would later become La roue tourne, which he hosted alongside Jean-Francois Chiappe and Marina Gray in 1960-1964.
 Another significant game show he hosted was Intervilles in 1962-1964, 1970-1971, 1973, and 1985-1991, almost the entire time with Léon Zitrone, Simone Garnier, and Claude Savarit.
 This show was based on the Italian programme Campanile sera and later inspired the British show It's a Knockout.
 He created and hosted the spinoffs Jeux sans frontières (all-Europe competition), Interneige (continuation of Jeux sans frontières), Intercontinents (international competition), Interglace (winter competitions), and Interchallenges.
 He also hosted Ring Parade and its sequel Système 2 and the popular variety show Le Schmilblick, which popularized the word schmilblick, similar to the English thingamajig.
 He created and produced the shows La Classe, La Une est à vous, Succès fous, Capitale d'un soir, and L'Or à l'appel as well.

-Though he mainly worked with television, he appeared, oftentimes as a fictionalized version of himself, in several films, including Clémentine chérie (1964), Bang Bang (1967), Les fous du stade (1972), Comme sur des roulettes (1977), and Le bourreau des cœurs (1983).
+Though he mainly worked with television, he appeared, oftentimes as a fictionalized version of himself, in several films, including Clémentine chérie (1964), Bang Bang (1967), Les fous du stade (1972), Comme sur des roulettes (1977), and Le Bourreau des cœurs (1983).
 He also wrote and composed the song "A la queue leu leu" which was sung by André Bézu, and recorded a comedy song called "Le Tango d'Intervilles" with co-host Léon Zitrone.
 In 2021, Lux and Zitrone were featured in the documentary Les Duos mythiques de la television as one of France's legendary duos.
-He wrote and directed Drôles de zèbres in 1977 and in 1980 created his own production company, People Production.
+He wrote and directed the comedy film Drôles de zèbres in 1977, starring Coluche, and in 1980 created his own production company, People Production.

 He retired from his television career in 1993, due largely to his age and the new talent available elsewhere.